carsten-langer/cloud-developer-capstone/README.md

   but also the URL under which the attachment would be downloadable if it was uploaded.
   This eliminates the need for the client to again request all items for a user only to receive the attachment URL.
 - However, the data model will only contain an attachment URL if an attachment was really uploaded.
-  This is implemented by means of S3 notifying the backend via SNS that an object was uploaded.
+  This is implemented by means of S3 notifying the backend that an object was uploaded.
   In this way a client asking the backend for an upload URL but then _not_ uploading an object would not lead anymore to the backend assuming an object was uploaded in S3.
 - A client can delete the attachment without deleting the item.